What happens when your past catches up with you? If what you did years ago, shows up now?

 Remember Me? is available on:

-A paperback version is also available at these, and other online booksellers:
+Paperback and hardcover are also available at these, and other online booksellers:

 Thank you for taking time to read my books.
-If you enjoyed them, please consider telling your friends and posting a short review on Amazon and/or Goodreads.
+If you enjoyed them, please consider telling your friends and posting a short review or rating on Amazon and/or Goodreads.
 Word-of-mouth referrals are an author’s best friend and much appreciated.
 Thank you!